 In many buildings, after hours HVAC requests are relatively tedious for all parties.
 In many buildings, tenants need to submit their requests to the property team at least 24 hours in advance.
 While working after hours is sometimes planned in advance, most of the time it’s a last-minute decision or unexpected project that keeps someone in the office late.
 If tenants feel at all put off by the demands of your after hours air request process, or have experienced poor fulfillment in the past, they’re unlikely to make a request — even if they do have time to plan for it in advance.
 They could opt to work from home or find another place to work, rather than deal with the request process.

 Building automation software can make the process a lot easier on both tenants and property teams.
-Our Overtime HVAC service allows tenants to make after hours requests directly from their phones or computers.
+Our Overtime HVAC energy management software allows tenants to make after hours requests directly from their phones or computers.
 The requests are then fulfilled automatically, without any help from the property team.
 Even the billing is done automatically, making the process seamless on all ends.

 In some cases, a building’s tenant mix simply doesn’t require after hours air.
 While buildings with law firm and tech tenants might see a lot of after hours requests, buildings with health care professionals or government employees might see hardly any.
 If you’re not getting very many overtime air requests, take a look at your access logs — it’s possible that your tenants just don’t work outside of lease hours.
 If that doesn’t make sense, consider the factors above that could be contributing to your low request numbers.

 The easier and more transparent it is for tenants to request and receive after hours air, the more likely they are to request it and the more confident you can be that you’re only running your HVAC equipment when it’s needed and paid for.